staabm/staabm.github.io/_posts/2023-10-21-phpstan-result-cache-gotchas.md

 -> you can see PHPStan realized the `composerLocks` are different, which made it invalidate the cache.
 Starting with PHPStan 1.10.36 we [print the reason why invalidation happened](https://github.com/phpstan/phpstan-src/pull/2630).

+-> There can be different reasons why the cache is invalidated or not used at all.
+Find all the details in the [ResultCacheManager class](https://github.com/phpstan/phpstan-src/blob/1.11.x/src/Analyser/ResultCache/ResultCacheManager.php).

 - If you want to invalidate the cache manually, you can use the `clear-result-cache` command.
 This will also reveal the location of the result cache files: